-- Assumes duration required to construct those facilities required for an Interim Deliverability Interconnection or Energy Only interconnection (as applicable) for the Generating Facility until the applicable DNUs are completed. - 2) The construction durations shown represent the estimated amount of time needed to design, procure, and construct the facilities with the start date of the duration based on the effective date of the GIA; and necessarily include timely receipt of all required information and written authorizations to proceed (ATP), and timely receipt of construction payments and financial security postings and other milestones. - 3) Assumes that GIA is tendered after the TP Deliverability allocation results are disclosed.

-2. ISD Conclusion
+- Assumes duration required to construct those facilities required for an Interim Deliverability Interconnection or Energy Only interconnection (as applicable) for the Generating Facility until the applicable DNUs are completed. - 2) The construction durations shown represent the estimated amount of time needed to design, procure, and construct the facilities with the start date of the duration based on the effective date of the GIA; and necessarily include timely receipt of all required information and written authorizations to proceed (ATP), and timely receipt of construction payments and financial security postings and other milestones. - 3) Assumes that GIA is tendered after the TP Deliverability allocation results are disclosed. - 2.
+ISD Conclusion

 SCE can reasonably tender a draft GIA by Exercise.
-The draft GIA should be executed and/or filed at FERC no later than Exercise and will include the earliest ISD and COD as identified in Table M.1.
+The draft GIA should be executed and/or filed at FERC no later than Exercise and will target the IC's requested ISD and COD.